 We all want to move to a house with a fresh coat of paint especially if the house is old.
 But what if you notice that they’ve painted an area that you normally wouldn’t expect to be painted?

 Or maybe you notice one side of the house is painted while the other is left as is?
 What could be the reason for that?
-Have a curious mind, ask questions and look around the house when you go to view.
+Have a curious mind, ask questions before signing the agreement and look around the house when you go to view.

 Water stains and a saggy roof